 International students from EU or EEA countries can still apply for a confirmation of insurance from any statutory health insurance company in Germany with the International Health Insurance Certificate.

 We regret that we are not able to say at this time when it will be possible to return to campus without limitations.
 We are working hard to find solutions to provide you with access to the university while safeguarding your health.
 We will keep you informed via e-mail and on this website.
 Please mind the current hygiene rules.
 The use of a mouth and nose cover is mandatory in all traffic and meeting areas, as well as restrooms in university buildings.

 Due to limited university operations, not all services of the University Library are currently available.

 Please note the special rules of use during the Corona Pandemic.
 Constantly updated information can be found at https://www.ub.tum.de/faq-coronavirus

-Please ask your examiner whether and at what time it is possible to review your graded exam in person.
-As an alternative, the review may also be conducted electronically.
+Due to current restrictions, it is currently not possible to review your graded exam in person.
+Please contact your examiner about how an exam review may be conducted electronically.